 For each graduation rate grid below, the numbers in the first three columns for Questions A-G should sum to the cohort total in the fourth column (formerly CDS B4-B11).

 For Bachelor's or Equivalent Programs

-Please provide data for the Fall 2013 cohort if available.
-If Fall 2013 cohort data are not available, provide data for the Fall 2012 cohort.
-[NOTE: Full data for the Fall 2013 cohort will be available in March 2020.]
+Please provide data for the Fall 2014 cohort if available.
+If Fall 2014 cohort data are not available, provide data for the Fall 2013 cohort.